Train050/InventorySystem/Sprint1.md

 8) The client would like the ability to restock their most sold goods and formulate estimates for future sales based on past trends so they can ensure they will have the supply needed when periods of high demand occurs.
 9) A user wants a log-in page that continues to their database so they can have a secure and personalized experience to access their database.
 10) An owner would like the ability to group employees into specific groups based on their roles so they can collaborate on projects.
-11) A customer would like their log-in infomration to be encrypted to ensure the security of their personal data.
+11) A customer would like their login infomration to be encrypted to ensure the security of their personal data.
 12) A new user would like to be able to create an account through a registration page so they can log in and use the database.
-13) An existing client would like a way to recover their passord or username on the occasion that they forget it so they can regain control of their account and database.
+13) An existing client would like a way to recover their password or username on the occasion that they forget it so they can regain control of their account and access to the database.
-14) A consumer of the database wants a account customization section that allows them to change their password and other information in the event they want to change their information or input incorrect information.
+14) A consumer of the database wants a account customization section that allows them to change their personal information in the event they want to change their password for security concerns.

 Planned Goals:
 Within this sprint, our team decided to try to get the basics of our application working.
 We set out to get the foundations of the inventory system working (i.e. the angular login page and database page) in addition to the user registration page.
 We also wanted to get the back end database started and a degree of communication between the back end components and front end.